 In 2010, EPA launched an extensive outreach campaign to inform the tens of thousands of contractors, workers and families about the RRP rule.
-Outreach materials sent to contractors, media, large and small hardware stores, trade associations, and others included, ads, web materials, articles, postcards, brochures and fact sheets.
+Outreach materials were sent to contractors, media, large and small hardware stores, trade associations, and others, and included ads, web materials, articles, postcards, brochures, and fact sheets.

 This multimedia effort in English and Spanish directs citizens to the campaign's website LeadFreeKids.org

 Through the Ad Council, the campaign has secured millions in donated media support in TV, radio, print, and outdoor billboard PSAs, and the effort includes guides Exit for parents, pregnant women, do-it-yourselfers, educators, landlords, contractors or renovators, medical professionals, and the press.

 Since the campaign launched on April 20, 2010, PSAs have been distributed to tens of thousands of media outlets nationwide.
 Broadcast, print and online stories featuring the campaign have aired and run throughout the country.
 In addition, the campaign has won two prestigious ADDY Awards sponsored by the American Advertising Federation: the gold ADDY in the public service category for TV, and the silver ADDY in the public service category for print.

 Annually, EPA observes National Lead Poisoning Prevention Week to highlight and educate parents and children on the dangerous health effects of exposure to lead, especially the hazards of lead paint in older housing.
 Occurring the last full week in October, Lead Poisoning Prevention Week embraces a different theme each year that underscores the many ways parents can reduce a child's exposure to lead and prevent its serious health effects.